Bschuster3434/AAVE_Lesson/README.md

 Here are some interesting points you might consider about AAVE as you go through the above walkthrough:

 - We have to first approve our tokens before we can supply it.
 This tells us something about the way AAVE works... that it requires approvals before taking any action with your tokens.
-- When you deposit into AAVE as a lender, your assets are automatically collateralized and ready to be used in borrow.
+- When you deposit into AAVE as a lender, your assets are automatically collateralized and ready to be used in borrowing.
 - The platform is able to not only track how much you have supplied to the platform, but how much yield you accrued during that time.
 So the platform must have some way of being able to track this so that users are able to get their tokens and interest back.
 How might this be accomplished?

 ## Architecture Overview: How Does It Work?
 So, this is one of those cases where the underlying logic to make AAVE work is quite complex, often handling a lot of edge cases and gas minimization in order to make the protocol as efficient as possible.

 However, we can look at the activities we did and then find out exactly what handles that logic in order to understand what's going on 'under the hood'.
-We will just consider supply and withdraws, but you can use the same method to understand any of processes that makes AAVE operate.
+We will just consider supply and withdraws, but you can use the same method to understand any of process that makes AAVE operate.

 ### Overall Design
 The AAVE protocol has two main repositories that handles it's logic.
 Those include: